RyanFCarr/Something-Different/README.md

 # Something-Different

-An app which will suggest and offer assistance to someone is looking to try something different based on both past and modern hobbies.
+An app which suggests and offers assistance to those who may be in search of a new hobby.